Ayshamohsin/e2e-playwright-ts-tests/GETTING_STARTED.md

 To get the latest code from the repository:

+## Highly Recommended: If you want to run all tests in a specific dev or test environment and automatically generate a user-friendly Allure report at the end — without typing long commands — simply use one of the following:

+## For Dev Environment
+npm run test:dev:with:allure
+## For Test Environment
+npm run test:test:with:allure

 ## Clone the project to your computer:
    ```bash
    git clone https://github.com/Ayshamohsin/e2e-playwright-ts-tests.git
    cd e2e-playwright-ts-tests